PET imaging of liver

 Excretion of bile acids

-[N-methyl-11C]cholylsarcosine ([11C]MGCA, [11C]CSar) is an analog of one of the endogenous bile acid conjugates, cholylglycine.
+[N-methyl-11C]cholylsarcosine ([11C]MGCA, [11C]CSar) is an analogue of one of the endogenous bile acid conjugates, cholylglycine.
 In pig study, after intravenous administration, the tracer was be rapidly taken up by the liver, with subsequent excretion to bile; tracer was not metabolized, and it reappeared in the liver after 70 min (Frisch et al., 2012).
 This suggests that the tracer could be useful in research of normal and pathologic enterohepatic circulation (EHC), and has already showed promise as PET tracer for cholestatic conditions (Schacht et al., 2016).
-A related but F-18 labelled cholylglycine analog, N-(4-[18F]fluorobenzyl)cholylglycine ([18F]FBCGly), may also be useful in studies of EHC (Frisch et al., 2018).
+A related but F-18 labelled cholylglycine analogue, N-(4-[18F]fluorobenzyl)cholylglycine ([18F]FBCGly), may also be useful in studies of EHC (Frisch et al., 2018).